-- The first pillar RDI Topics in Priority and Key Technologies includes six new technology roadmaps on AI, advanced materials, big data and cloud computing, motor technologies, cybersecurity, and biotechnological pharmaceuticals.
-These were prepared within the auspices of the Turkish Presidency's Science, Technology and Innovation Policies Council, in cooperation with the Ministry of Industry and Technology and with technical support from TÜBİTAK. - 2) The second pillar focuses on RDI Topics for the Compliance to EU Green Deal and Adaptation to Climate Change.
+The first pillar - RDI Topics in Priority and Key Technologies - includes six new technology roadmaps on AI, advanced materials, big data and cloud computing, motor technologies, cybersecurity, and biotechnological pharmaceuticals.
+These were prepared within the auspices of the Turkish Presidency's Science, Technology and Innovation Policies Council, in cooperation with the Ministry of Industry and Technology and with technical support from TÜBİTAK.